zouyajing/FLVIS/README.md

 * octofeeder.
 It publish a real-time point cloud map.
 * vo_loopclosing.cpp.
 Two functions are added to save the offline map:
   * save_callback(const std_msgs::Bool::ConstPtr& save).
 It is to save offline point cloud map.
   * bool saveMapCallback(std_srvs::Trigger::Request& req, std_srvs::Trigger::Response& res).
 It is to do TSDF reconstruction.
+Please control the size of your map, as TSDF consumes lots of memory.